Skip to main content

 c.LastPurchaseDate,

-COUNT(DISTINCT o.OrderID) as TotalOrders,
+COUNT(DISTINCT o.OrderID) AS TotalOrders,

-SUM(o.Amount) as TotalSpent
+SUM(o.Amount) AS TotalSpent

-FROM pbix_scan('{{{conn.pbix_file}}}', 'Customers') c
+FROM pbix_scan('{{{ conn.pbix_file }}}', 'Customers') c

-LEFT JOIN pbix_scan('{{{conn.pbix_file}}}', 'Orders') o
+LEFT JOIN pbix_scan('{{{ conn.pbix_file }}}', 'Orders') o

 ON c.CustomerID = o.CustomerID